sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 The following plot shows run times for original programs and the final joined perforated programs.
 Perforation rates were allowed to be 2, 3, 5, 8, 13, and 21.
-Each program was run ten times on a 2017 Macbook Pro (2.3 GHz Intel Core i5, 8 GB RAM), and error bars represent 95% confidence intervals.
+Each program was run ten times on a 2017 MacBook Pro (2.3 GHz Intel Core i5, 8 GB RAM), and error bars represent 95% confidence intervals.
 The perforated versions of `img-blur`, `sobel`, and `matrix_multiply` are faster than their corresponding originals because they have so many fewer instructions.
 The other three programs are so small their runtimes are likely dominated by overhead.